BepInEx/bepinex-docs/articles/user_guide/troubleshooting.md

 ## Unity 2017 and newer

-### Change the entrypoint
+### Change the entry point

-In some games, the default entrypoint is too early for BepInEx to load up properly.
-For that, try an alternative entrypoint:
+In some games, the default entry point is too early for BepInEx to load up properly.
+For that, try an alternative entry point:

 Open `BepInEx/config/BepInEx.cfg`, locate and change the following settings accordingly: